iomesh/docs/docs/cluster-operations/manage-license.md

 ---
 id: manage-license
-title: Manage License
+title: Update License
-sidebar_label: Manage License
+sidebar_label: Update License
 ---

 IOMesh currently offers two editions: Community and Enterprise.
 They differ in the maximum number of worker nodes and level of business support provided.
 You can find more information on IOMesh official website at https://www.iomesh.com/spec.